-El Potrero Chico has become one of the North America’s largest and best big rock climbing destinations.
-With over 600 routes ranging from 5.7 to 5.13 that are up to 20 pitches in length there is no shortage of wall sport climbing in the area.
-The shear cliffs provide high quality single and multi-pitch climbing often climbing past palm trees, spectacular exposure and top outs on aesthetic high points.
+El Potrero Chico has become one of North America’s largest and best big rock climbing destinations.
+With over 600 routes ranging from 5.7 to 5.13 that are up to 20 pitches in length, there is no shortage of wall sport climbing in the area.
+The sheer cliffs provide high-quality single and multi-pitch climbing often climbing past palm trees, spectacular exposure, and top-outs on aesthetic high points.

-The limestone climbs are fully bolted on the massive faces above the small town of Hidalgo in North Eastern Mexico.
+The limestone climbs are fully bolted on the massive faces above the small town of Hidalgo in North-Eastern Mexico.
 On this wall sport climbing program, we will be climbing the long multi-pitch routes that El Potrero Chico has become famous for and round out our days on 5-star single-pitch routes.
-This El Potrero Chico rock climbing program is a great place to push your multi-pitch grade and skills to the next level with personalized coaching from your guide.
+This El Potrero Chico rock climbing program in Mexico is a great place to push your multi-pitch grade and skills to the next level with personalized coaching from your guide.

-On our rest day we will have the opportunity to go to the local Hidalgo markets, visit hot springs or do a cultural trip into Monterrey.
+On our rest day, we will have the opportunity to go to the local Hidalgo markets, visit hot springs or do a cultural trip to Monterrey.